tighten/confomo/readme.md

 Built in 4 hours to help me track who I wanted to meet at Laracon 2014, and who I met there who I didn't know yet.

+### Contributing
+Submit an issue for bugs or feature requests, or submit a PR against the `development` branch.

 ### License

 Not sure.
 Don't steal it? @todo.